sandialabs/snl-progress/README.md

 Once the API information is saved, users can move on to the `Solar` tab.

 **Step 2a.** Users may upload their own solar power generation data using the format specified in this [file](./progress/Data/Solar/solar_data.xlsx) or download solar weather data from [NSRDB](https://nsrdb.nrel.gov/) and convert to solar power generation data using the tool.
 If downloading data, please check for the data availability at the website since the range of years for which data is available is updated periodically.
 ProGRESS uses [pvlib](https://pvlib-python.readthedocs.io/en/stable/) to convert the downloaded solar weather data to solar power generation data.
+In case the user does not have solar installation in their system, they can select the `No Solar` option from the drop down list.

 |<img src = "progress/Images/workflow/solar_1.png" width="480" height="320" alt="Solar" /> | <img src = "progress/Images/workflow/solar_2.png" width="480" height="320" alt="Solar" /> |
 |-------------------------|-------------------------|